OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-package/index.md

 ### Volumes

-[Volume resources](http://g.octopushq.com/KubernetesVolumes) allow external data to be accessed by a Container resource.
+[Volume resources](http://g.octopushq.com/KubernetesVolumes) allow external data to be accessed by a Container resource via its file system.
 Volume resources are defined in the `Volumes` section, and later referenced by the container configuration.

 Kubernetes provides a wide range of Volume resource types.
 The common, cloud agnostic Volume resource types can be configured directly by Octopus.
 Other Volume resource types are configured as raw YAML.